Apply onlineVisit UEHSFind your perfect fitted studies

 • Deputy Director: dr Żaneta Gwardzińska – Chowaniec

-• Legal Issues and Projects Advisor: dr Tomasz Wierzchowski
+• Head of the Polish-Jewish Culture and History Unit, Legal Issues Advisor: dr Tomasz Wierzchowski

-• R.A.C.H.E.L Database Developer & Digital Projects Expert: dr Yan Kapranov
+• R.A.C.H.E.L Database Developer, Digital Projects Expert, Head of the International Projects & Grant Programs Unit: dr Yan Kapranov

 • Expert in Protection of Children’s Rights during Armed Conflicts: dr Dawid Stadniczeńko

-• Fashion Trends and Jewish Religious Clothing Expert: dr Magdalena Płonka
+• Head of the Fashion Trends and Jewish Religious Clothing Unit: dr Magdalena Płonka

 • Nazi Propaganda Linguistic and Legal Analysis Expert: dr Bolesław Cieślik